 A: Most of our ticketed outings take place on our 65′ flagship Mon Tiki Largo.
 Mon Tiki Largo has been US Coast Guard certified to carry up to 100 passengers, but we limit our mixed group day sailing trips and sunset cruises to no more than 30 passengers to ensure everyone’s comfort.
 Some smaller ticked outings may go out on our original 40′ catamaran Mon Tiki.
 Mon Tiki is US Coast Guard certified with a legal passenger capacity of 49, but we limit our mixed group day sailing trips and sunset cruises to no more than 15.
 We take larger groups on private charters.

 A: Yes!
 The decks of our catamarans are fully protected by a sturdy 40″ high rail to make sure the little ones are safe.
 We do ask that children under 12 wear provided life jackets while on board.
 The only trips where young children are not allowed, are on our public Sunset Cruises where passengers must be at least 12 years of age.
 Kids of all ages are welcome on Discover Montauk day sails, 3 Hour Sail & Swim trips, and all private charters.

 Q: Are your outings suitable for seniors?

-A: Sailing on Mon Tiki is a very low-stress activity.
-If you can climb a step-ladder with confidence, you can sail on Mon Tiki at any age.
-(We’ve had my 91 year-old mother-in-law out on Mon Tiki a couple of times and she loved it!)
+A: Sailing on our catamarans is a very low-stress activity.
+If you can climb a step-ladder with confidence, you can sail on one of our boats at any age.
+(We had my 91 year-old mother-in-law out a couple of times and she loved it!)
 If you’re concerned about access for yourself or a member of your party, call us and we’ll be happy to chat!

 Q: What should I wear?